 More importantly, if John’s readers were primarily, though not exclusively, Jews (cf., Jn.
 20:30-31 where his overarching purpose may very well be to identify Jesus as the Messiah), then this reading of the dialogue between Jesus and Nicodemus would not only have been an effective evangelistic maneuver to the Jews, but also the communication of a hope realized, namely the fulfillment of God’s Old Testament promises anticipated in the spiritual renewal of his chosen people!
 This hope had never been fully understood nor realized before in Jewish history.
 But now, through faith in Jesus the Messiah, hope becomes reality.
 On the one hand, John is saying an individual’s Jewish credentials were unimportant to this spiritual renewal.
 Yet, on the other hand, John intimates one’s Jewish credentials significantly enhance this spiritual renewal, in that God faithfully and fully completes the promises he makes to his specially chosen people.
 Jesus the Messiah is both the Promise and the Promise Keeper!

 While it is true that God’s kingdom is of a spiritual nature and entrance into it can only be by spiritual rebirth, water baptism is not completely removed from the encounter between Jesus and Nicodemus.
 In other words, it is not entirely wrong to read this text in light of Christian baptism.
-John may be employing some type of anachronism in projecting Christian baptism upon his readers.
+In fact, it’s not impossible to see John employing some type of anachronism in projecting Christian baptism upon his readers.
 Regardless, “if baptism is associated in the readers’ minds with entrance into the Christian faith, and therefore with new birth, then they are being told in the strongest terms that it is the new birth itself that is essential, not the rite” (Carson, p 196).
-Or as F. F. Bruce sates, “it is a pity when reaction against the notion of baptismal regeneration by an opus operatum leads to the complete overlooking of the baptismal allusion in these words of Jesus” (Bruce, p 85).
-Therefore, water baptism may be the objective signification of a subjective response of faith in Jesus, but is not the means of salvation.
+Or as F. F. Bruce states, “it is a pity when reaction against the notion of baptismal regeneration by an opus operatum leads to the complete overlooking of the baptismal allusion in these words of Jesus” (Bruce, p 85).
+Therefore, water baptism may be the objective signification of that subjective response of faith in Jesus.
+While water may not be a means of salvation, it is that sacramental instrument pointing to the reality of it.